14 Different Types of Frogs in Michigan

 12. Western Chorus Frog

 The Western Chorus frog(Pseudacris triseriata) is a small, thin frog with two stripes on each side.
 It prefers to live near water and can be found from the Pacific coast to the Rocky Mountains and Canada.
-They are usually between 1-1.5 inches long but can grow up to 2 inches long.
+They are usually 1-1.5 inches long but can grow to 2 inches long.

 These types of frogs in Michigan are nocturnal and make a loud call that sounds like someone running their fingernails down a chalkboard, earning them the name chorus frogs.